 Plot the standard curve on semi-log graph paper.
 A standard curve is constructed by plotting the known concentrations of standard peptide on the log scale (X-axis), and its corresponding O.D. reading on the linear scale (Y-axis).
-It is strongly recommended to use curve-fitting software capable of 4 parameter logistics or log-logit to quantify the concentration of standard peptide.
+It is strongly recommended to use curve-fitting software capable of 4 parameter logistics or loglogit to quantify the concentration of standard peptide.
 The standard curve shows an inverse relationship between peptide concentrations and the corresponding absorbance.
 As the standard concentration increases, the yellow color decreases, thereby reducing the O.D. absorbance.

 The concentration of peptide in a sample is determined by locating the sample's O.D. on the Y-axis, then drawing a horizontal line to intersect with the standard curve.
 A vertical line drawn from this point will intersect the X-axis at a coordinate corresponding to the peptide concentration in the sample.
 Because samples have been diluted prior to the assay, the measured concentration must be multiplied by their respective dilution factors.
+The standard curve will be a reverse sigmoidal shape.